Stocks rise as inflation report keeps rate hikes on track - ExBulletin

 Stocks rise as inflation report keeps rate hikes on track

-The modest gains were led by tech stocks, which were choppy as investors move money in anticipation of higher interest rates which tend to make the expensive sector less attractive.
-Microsoft rose 1.3% and chipmaker Nvidia rose 0.8%.
+The modest gains were led by tech stocks, which have been choppy in recent days.
+The prospect of higher interest rates tends to make expensive sectors like technology less attractive.
+Microsoft rose 1% and chipmaker Nvidia rose 0.7%.

-Health care businesses have fallen.
-Biogenic Slipped 7.2% for the biggest decline in the S&P 500 on news Medicare is limiting the biopharmaceutical company’s $ 28,000 per year Alzheimer’s drug coverage, the benefits of which have been widely handed over in question.
+Healthcare companies were the only ones lagging behind among S&P 500 stocks.
+Biogen slipped 6.7% on news that Medicare is limiting Alzheimer’s drug coverage to $ 28,000 per year. the biopharmaceutical company whose benefits have been widely questioned.

 Bond yields were mostly stable.
 The 10-year Treasury yield fell to 1.73% from 1.74% on Tuesday night.

-Wall Street is closely monitoring rising inflation to gauge the impact on businesses and consumers, as well as the Fed’s plan to reduce its support to the economy and markets.
+Wall Street wasclosely monitor rising inflation to assess the impact on businesses and consumers, as well as the Fed’s plan to reduce its support for the economy and the markets.

-The Labor Department said on Wednesday that consumer prices jumped 7% last month, its fastest annual pace in nearly four decades, but in line with economists’ forecasts.
-The sharp hike comes a day after Fed Chairman Jerome Powell told Congress the central bank was ready to raise rates to fight inflation.

 The central bank is cutting back on bond purchases that have helped keep interest rates low throughout the virus pandemic.
 Investors are closely watching when the Fed will start raising interest rates to fight inflation.